Student Leave Of Absence

 2. Health insurance and healthcare options outside of OHSU

-- Federal health exchanges have coverage options for those who have lost coverage elsewhere (considered a qualifying event) and can also screen for Medicaid/Oregon Health Plan.
+- Federal health exchanges have coverage options for those who have lost coverage elsewhere (considered a qualifying event).
+You may qualify for Medicaid/Oregon Health Plan or be able to purchase individual coverage, possibly at subsidized rates, depending on your financial status.